robertmartin8/ReasonableDeviations/_posts/2018-04-19-classifying-timeseries.md

 ## A discussion on classifying time series

-Because much of real life data is temporal in nature, classifying and clustering time series has widespread importance.
-Some example applications:
+Because much of real life data is temporal in nature, classifying and clustering time series has widespread importance, with such applications as:

 - speech recognition
 - medical data such as ECGs